raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset/README.md

 ### Challenges

 There are lots of challenges while evaluating raw images from satellite for prediction which includes Cloud appearence, Color casting due to atmospheric effects, Dead/pixels, Ice or snow.
-More than that a classification system trained with 64x64 image patches does not allow a finely graduated per-pixel  segmentation, it cannot only detect changes as shown in the previous examples, but it can also facilitate keeping maps up-to-date.
+More than that a classification system trained with 64x64 image patches does not allow a finely graduated per-pixel segmentation.
 Also when there is mixed elemets in the same image patches that can also lead to trouble.